foliant-docs/foliantcontrib.pandoc/README.md

 :   is a list of Pandoc filters to be applied during build.

 `markdown_flavor`
 :   is the Markdown flavor assumed in the source.
-Default is `markdown_strict`, which is the original Markdown by John Gruber.
+Default is `markdown`, [Pandoc's extended Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown).
 See [“Markdown Variants”](http://pandoc.org/MANUAL.html#markdown-variants) in the Pandoc documentation.

 `markdown_extensions`
 :   is a list of Markdown extensions applied to the Markdown source.
 See [Pandoc’s Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) in the Pandoc documentation.